-- Examining your existing competition.
+- Examine your existing competition.

 - How do you plan to ensure hygiene in your Food Cart Business?

-How to Open a Food Cart Business in India
+A Step by Step Guide on how to Open a Food Cart Business in India

 Here are a few things you may want to take note of about starting and running a food cart business.

 While starting up a food cart business, the first thing you have to consider is what product you will be selling.
 Your choice of product will also determine the equipment that you are buying.
-Since food carts are essentially a variation of the quick service restaurants, fast food and items that can be prepared easily and quickly should be preferred.
+Since food carts are essentially a variation of the quick service restaurants, fast food, and items that can be prepared easily and quickly should be preferred.
 Momos, noodles, sandwiches are some of the popular items that are sold on a food cart.
 However, there is extreme competition in the food cart business; thus, you need to have a USP that would set you apart from the local vendors.
 It could be an innovation or variation of an existing product, but at the same time, it should be affordable.

 2. Deciding the Location